libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 A cluster is usually a linux-based operating system, and it is called *Beowulf Cluster*.
 There are two parallel models for a cluster:

-	- Shared memory
+	- Shared memory computing
-	- Distributed memory
+	- Distributed memory computing

-Benefits of using clusters are:
+Some benefits of using clusters are:

-	- Inexpensive
+	- Inexpensive: Hardware and software of a cluster cost significantly much less than those of supercomputer.
 	- Scalability
 	- Adaptability
 	- Faster Technology Innovation

-Programming Environments

-We want to introduce you to a distributed memory model of parallel programming.
+In order to use a cluster effectively, we need to have some programming environments such as Message Passing Interface (MPI), and OpenMP.etc.
+In this module, we will be learning about MPI on distributed memory cluster.
 These clusters are made of many individual nodes, each node contains at least one processor, a motherboard, memory, and network to connect to other nodes .etc.
 They do not share memory space.